artemxgod/SQL-tutorial/README.md

 ALTER TABLE student ADD <fieldname> DECIMAL(3,1);
 ```

-- Add new record to the table (examlpe)
+- Add new record to the table (example)
 ```sql
 INSERT INTO student VALUES(1, "Jack", "Biology");
 ```